sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/21_Events_module.md

 ```
 Event identifiers can be strings or `Symbol`.

+Note (optional - not part of the course):
+- `.once` - used to register a callback that executes only the first time (same syntax as `.on`)
+- `.addListener` is an alias of `.on`
+- `.removeListener(eventNameOrSymbol, callback)` - removes an existing listener for the given event.
+Note: this removes only one instance of the listener - i.e. it won't remove duplicates if they exist.
+- `.removeAllListeners(eventNameOrSymbol, callback)` - like `.removeListener` but removes all instances.
+- `.eventNames()` - returns an array of all events.

 ## Examples and patterns
 ### 1. Pass data with an event - callback arguments